flueke/mvme/doc/sphinx/source/vme_config.rst

       * Run *Module Reset*
       * Run all *Module Init* scripts

-* Run the *Multicast DAQ Start* script for each Event
+    * Run the Events *Multicast DAQ Start* script
-* Make the controller enter autonomous DAQ mode
+* Set the controller to autonomous DAQ mode

 Control is handed to the VME controller. mvme is now reading and interpreting data returned from the controller.

 DAQ stop procedure
 ------------------

-* Tell the controller to leave autonomous DAQ mode
+* Tell the VME controller to leave autonomous DAQ mode
 * Read leftover data from the VME controller
 * Run the *DAQ Stop* script for each Event
 * Execute global *DAQ Stop* scripts